 Benefits of domain alignment

 There are two major benefits of domain alignment:

-If possible, it's generally a best practice to align your domains.
+It's generally a best practice to align your domains.

 What about subdomains?

 If Bob were to set up a custom Return Path, he would need to use a subdomain like acmail.bobscompany.com to set up the CNAME record.
 Here, the domains would be aligned, even though one is a subdomain of the other.
-What is important is that the root domains align.
+What is essential is that the root domains align.